mem0ai/mem0/README.md

 Contributions are welcome!
 Please check out the issues on the repository, and feel free to open a pull request.
 For more information, please see the [contributing guidelines](CONTRIBUTING.md).

-For more refrence, please go through [Development Guide](https://docs.embedchain.ai/contribution/dev) and [Documentation Guide](https://docs.embedchain.ai/contribution/docs).
+For more reference, please go through [Development Guide](https://docs.embedchain.ai/contribution/dev) and [Documentation Guide](https://docs.embedchain.ai/contribution/docs).

 ## Citation